Mt. Carmel Family

 Nick, a U.S. Army retiree, was raised an Army brat and his family settled in Bowie, Maryland.
 After graduating from The Citadel, he served 22 years as an artilleryman.
 His last eight years were assigned at Fort Carson serving in different positions that included Rear Detachment for three separate brigades, division level staff and two separate deployments.
 He holds a Master’s Degree in Management from Webster University.
 Nick married the girl next door while stationed at Fort Sill and they have a daughter who graduated from University of Colorado Boulder and a son in the Marines.
 During the summer months, you will find Nick hiking the Colorado Trail and the Continental Divide Trail.

-Melodie Owens – Development Director
+Melodie Owens – Deputy Director of Events and Sales

 Melodie brings with her a background of working in the Resort/Hospitality business for the last 25 years.
 She has been involved in fundraising, sales and planning events in Breckenridge, Vail and in Colorado Springs.
 Most recently she was the Regional Director of Catering and Convention Services for the 365 Grand Properties, the Antlers and the Mining Exchange Hotels, previously she spent 8 years at the Cheyenne Mountain Resort.